- News & Events

 College of Arts & Sciences professorial faculty and full-time lecturers at all ranks are eligible for these awards, regardless of their department or field.
-Nominees must have been teaching full-time in the College for at least three years.
+Nominees must have already completed at least three years of full-time teaching in the College.

 Nomination and Selection Process:

 All CAS professorial faculty and full-time lecturers are eligible to submit nominations.
 They may nominate faculty from any department or program (not just their own).
-Nominations for a College Prize for Excellence in Teaching should not identify a particular award (e.g. Gitner, Neu, or Wisneski), but should just focus on Excellence in Teaching.
+Self-nominations will not be accepted for these awards.
+Nominations for a College Prize for Excellence in Teaching should not identify a particular award (e.g. Gitner, Neu, or Wisneski), but should focus on Excellence in Teaching.
 Individuals may nominate candidates for each category of award (Excellence in Teaching, Distinction in First Year Undergraduate Education, Excellence in Graduate Education) but may only nominate one individual for any single category.

 For more information, feel free to contact Susan Jackson (email@example.com).

 These awards for excellence in advising are recognized at the April CAS faculty meeting.
 These are the result of student nominations through the Office of Student Academic Life.